oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Remove the properties `analysisToolLogFileUri` and `analysisToolLogFileUriBaseId`.
     - Add the property `analysisToolLogFileLocation` of type `fileLocation`, optional.

+    NOTE: As a result of #130, this is moot.
+There is no longer an `analysisToolLogFileContents` object.

     In the `physicalLocation` object: